DETAILED ACTION

 Claims 1-20 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding claim 1, the limitation “the elevator housing portion is disposed on the other side in the second direction to be offset from the center position” is unclear.
-It is unclear how the elevator housing portion can be disposed on the other side in the second direction, when the cable insertion hole is disposed on one side in a second direction.
-It is unclear how these two features can be on different sides with respect to the center position of the distal end portion main body, yet also be in the same direction (i.e., the second direction).
-Dependent claims 2-20 are rejected due to their dependency on claim 1.
+Regarding claim 1, the limitation “the elevator housing portion is disposed on the other side of the distal end portion main body in the second direction” is unclear.
+It is unclear how the elevator housing portion can be disposed in the second direction when it is on the other side of the distal end portion main body, where the cable insertion hole is disposed on one side of the distal end portion main body in the second direction (i.e., the elevator housing portion is opposite to the cable insertion hole, they both would not be in same second direction, but rather in opposite directions).
+Claims 2-20 are rejected due to their dependency on claim 1.

 Claim Rejections - 35 USC § 103